FshaMekonen/portfolio/README.md

 ## 📋 Executive Summary

 This project is a modern, high-end, fully responsive developer portfolio website built strictly in accordance with front-end submission guidelines.
-It showcases core engineering proficiencies using **only native web technologies** — HTML5, CSS3, and Vanilla JavaScript — without using React, Vue, Angular, Bootstrap, Tailwind CSS, or any other external library.
+It showcases core engineering proficiencies using **only native web technologies** — HTML5, CSS3, and Vanilla JavaScript — without any external frameworks or libraries.

 The application features advanced glassmorphism styling, scroll-driven micro-animations, real-time client-side form validation, and complete local state persistence via browser storage.
 It showcases a premium user interface designed to match modern software industry standards.